 Overall, the experience of volunteering in Sri Lanka would be an experience of a lifetime, that you’ll cherish forever.

 Are there any specifications for volunteering in the Sri Lankan Projects?

-There are no specifications – your enthusiasm, open-mindedness, passion and sincerity will be enough for being a part of any of the projects.
-For the Disabled Care Program, knowing the basics of physiotherapy will act as an added advantage.
+There are no specifications – your enthusiasm, open-mindedness, passion, and sincerity will be enough for being a part of any of the projects.

 However, there are certain prerequisites that one must keep in mind before planning for a volunteering tryst.

 – The age of the interested candidate must be at least 18 years while applying for the project.

 – Participants must be ready to work hard and be devoted towards the project-work.